ggarciam/prosperity-code-challenge/README.md

 In order to run the project, use the following task:

-* `run npm start` for a dev server.
+* `npm run start` for a dev server.
 It opens automatically a browser window.